 From the various competitions conducted by the company, the aim is to implement an effective and efficient process of producing goods or services to be distributed to consumers.
 However, in reality the company is not able to carry out all of that so that in overcoming it by choosing shortcuts and convenience to compete with competitors through supply chain management.
 Supply Chain Management plays an important role in a business run by a company.
 Prior to supply chain management, companies suffered a lot of losses due to product delivery estimates that sometimes did not match market demand.
 Now, by implementing this supply chain management, companies can reduce losses and actually earn above-average profits.
 In addition, the company can also connect all parties involved in the process of converting raw materials into finished goods.
-For this reason, the production process and distribution of goods/s prices produced by a company can run more effectively and efficiently.
+For this reason, the production process and distribution of goods/services produced by a company can run more effectively and efficiently.
 Many organizations have begun to recognize that SCM is the key to building a sustainable competitive advantage for their products and/or services in an increasingly crowded marketplace.
-However, despite the increased attention paid to SCM, the literature has not been able to offer much about SCM practices 37 MEs, let alone Agroindustry SMEs.
+However, despite the increased attention paid to SCM, the literature has not been able to offer much about SCM practices in SMEs, let alone Agroindustry SMEs.
 Much of the current theoretical/empirical research on SCM only focuses on the upstream or downstream side of the supply chain, or aspects/perspectives of SCM (Matriadi et al., 2019).
-Topics such as 25 plier selection, supplier engagement, and manufact(25) g performance, the influence of supplier alliances on organizations, success factors in strategic supplier alliances, supplier management orientation, and supplier/buyer performance are among the examples (Jali, 2017).
+Topics such as supplier selection, supplier engagement, and manufacturing performance, the influence of supplier alliances on organizations, success factors in strategic supplier alliances, supplier management orientation, and supplier/buyer performance are among the examples (Jali, 2017).

 Activities in the halal supply chain are warehousing, sourcing, handling transportation and shipping of halal products, inventory management, and other business management strategies such as lean management and value-based management.
-Halal supply chain management regulates the supply of raw materials for production, processing, marketing, promotion to ready-to-consume pro21ts that must comply with halal standards.
+Halal supply chain management regulates the supply of raw materials for production, processing, marketing, promotion to ready-to-consume products that must comply with halal standards.
 In general, halal supply chain management consists of four main activities: (1) halal procurement, (2) halal manufacturing, (3) halal distribution, and (4) halal logistics.
 There are six main components that are very important to get an integrated halal supply chain system.
 These components are: (1) Human resources (2) Process (3) Environment (4) Accreditation (5) Logistics services (6) Traceability system.
 The principles of halal logistics consist of guaranteeing the expectations of Muslim customers, avoiding mistakes, and avoiding contamination.
-Zaroni (2016), the development of halal logistics in Indonesia needs to be encouraged and directed to [43] management of halal logistics in logistics in logistics in an integrated halal supply chain management of halal logistics in Indonesia needs to be drawn up immediately, as a master plan for the development of halal logistics in Indonesia.
+Zaroni (2016), the development of halal logistics in Indonesia needs to be encouraged and directed to the management of halal logistics in an integrated halal supply chain management system.
+According to him, a blueprint for the development of halal logistics in Indonesia.